laserson/squarify/README.md

 squarify
 ========

-Pure Python implementation of squarify treemap layout algorithm.
+Pure Python implementation of the squarify treemap layout algorithm.

 Based on algorithm from Bruls, Huizing, van Wijk, "Squarified Treemaps", but implements it differently.